Vanuatu women's national cricket team

-The Vanuatu women's national cricket team represents the country of Vanuatu in international women's cricket.
+The Vanuatu women's national cricket team represents Vanuatu in international women's cricket.
 It is organised by the game's governing body in the country, the Vanuatu Cricket Association (VCA), which is an associate member of the International Cricket Council (ICC).

 Having made its international debut the previous year, against Fiji, Vanuatu first participated in an international tournament at the 2012 ICC East Asia-Pacific regional qualifiers for the World Twenty20, winning two matches and placing fourth out of six teams.
 At the 2014 edition of the same tournament, they finished last, with only a single win (against the Cook Islands).
 Vanuatu's next major event was the women's tournament at the 2015 Pacific Games in Port Moresby, Papua New Guinea.

 In April 2018, the ICC granted full Women's Twenty20 International (WT20I) status to all its members.
 Therefore, all Twenty20 matches played between Vanuatu women and any ICC member since 1 July 2018 have the full WT20I status.